-Also Windows 10 Education, Pro or Enterprise edition uses use the Local Group Policy editor to disable automatic updates permanently or can change the Windows Update settings to decide when updates should install.
-Well, Users of Windows 10 Home edition are out of luck regarding this way of disabling Windows 10 updates.
-But they can tweak the windows registry (steps listed on next) to permanently disable Windows updates.
+Also Windows 10 Education, Pro, or Enterprise edition uses use the Local Group Policy editor to disable automatic updates permanently or can change the Windows Update settings to decide when updates should install.
+Well, Users of the Windows 10 Home edition are out of luck regarding this way of disabling Windows 10 updates.
+But they can tweak the windows registry (steps listed next) to permanently disable Windows updates.

 - Use Windows + R, hotkey, type gpedit.msc and click ok

 - This will open local group policy editor,